Thursday, August 10, 2023

 Why do some people avoid repercussions for their criminal behavior?
 How do they do it?
 The rest of us live by rules which we may occasionally break, but usually pay a price for.

 This book is really about Donald Trump, but Honig uses many examples of people who have gotten away with something.
 It was written before the most recent indictments, but anticipated them.
-His prosecutor experience is well used, not for just for legalisms, but also the psychology.
+Honig's prosecutor experience is well used, not for just for legalisms, but also the psychology.

 Jeffrey Epstein was very wealthy and very connected with Bill Clinton, Donald Trump and Prince Andrew.
 With lawyers Alan Dershowitz and Ken Starr he was able to have charges dramatically reduced.